Assassination of Jovenel Moïse: Manhunt, gun battle, and arrests

 The Haitian National Police engaged the alleged assassins after they left Moïse's residence.
 Helen La Lime, the Special Representative of the UN Secretary-General for Haiti, said that some of the gunmen holed up in two buildings in Port-au-Prince.
 Police chief Léon Charles said later in the day that the police were still engaged in battle with the gunmen.
-Three policemen were taken as hostages, but later rescued, after police surrounded a house where some of the suspects were hiding.
+Three policemen were taken hostage but later rescued after police surrounded a house where some of the suspects were hiding.
 A shootout between the gunmen and police erupted.
 Three Colombian men were killed during the gunfight with the police.
 Eighteen more Colombians and two Haitian-Americans were arrested.

-Angry civilians joined the search for the assailants, and helped police track down some of them who were hiding in bushes.
+Angry civilians joined the search for the assailants, and helped police track down some who were hiding in bushes.
 Other civilians set fire to three of the suspects' cars, resulting in the destruction of evidence, with the police chief calling for calm.

-Eleven of the suspects broke into Taiwan's embassy courtyard in Pétion-Ville, not far from the president's residence, on 8 July 2021, and Haitian police (who were allowed access to the building after Taiwan waived extraterritoriality) arrested them without encountering any resistance.
+Eleven of the suspects broke into Taiwan's embassy courtyard in Pétion-Ville, not far from the president's residence, on 8 July, and Haitian police (who were allowed access to the building after Taiwan waived extraterritoriality) arrested them without encountering any resistance.
 The remaining five suspected attackers went on the run.
-One of them, Mario Antonio Palacios, was later arrested in Jamaica in October 2021.
+One of them, Mario Antonio Palacios, was later arrested in Jamaica in October.
 He was arrested by authorities of Panama on 3 January 2022 after being deported from Jamaica and transferred to the custody of the United States.